rapid7/insightconnect-plugins/microsoft_teams/help.md

 * 1.0.0 - Initial plugin
 * 1.0.1 - Fix issue where improper exception could be raised
 * 1.1.0 - New trigger New Message Received | New action Send HTML Message
+* 1.2.0 - New actions Add Member to Team, Remove Member from Team, Create Teams Enabled Group, Delete Team, Add Channel to Team, and Remove Channel from Team

 ## References